Yasser-Belatreche/nodejs-typescript-project-setup/README.md

 # Run The Test

-To run the test open a terminal window in the project directory and run :
+To run the tests open a terminal window in the project directory and run :

 ```
 ~$ npm test